What is the northern Balaton wine region and what happens there?

 What kinds of wines are made in Balaton?

 Balaton is a white wine region.
-Many of the native grapes — fehér gohér, sárfehér, kolontár — disappeared in the 19th century when vintners replaced them with foreign varieties that were considered to be better; this was when olaszrizling (welschriesling) became widespread.
+Many of the native grapes — fehér gohér, sárfehér, kolontár — disappeared in the 19th century, when vintners replaced them with foreign varieties that were considered to be better; this was when olaszrizling (welschriesling) became widespread.
 Accounting for 40 percent, olaszrizling is by far the most common grape across northern Balaton today followed by pinot gris with 10 percent.
-There's also a small amount of red wines, especially kékfrankos (blaufränkisch) and cabernet sauvignon.
+There's also a small amount of red grapes, especially kékfrankos (blaufränkisch) and cabernet sauvignon.

 What should I know about olaszrizling, Balaton’s most planted grape?

 Despite a relatively short history in Hungary — it was first planted in the early 19th century — olaszrizling (welschriesling) has become synonymous with the northern Balaton wine region.
 Olaszrizling is unrelated to the better-known riesling from the Rhine region, instead originating in France but finding its true home in Central Europe: besides Hungary, it’s also common in Austria, and Croatia, where it’s called grasevina.
 It’s a reliable and frost-resistant grape with good acidity, floral and peachy aromas, and a flavor reminiscent of bitter almonds.
-The mass-produced stuff of the communist era tarnished olaszrizling’s reputation for decades, but Balaton winemakers are once again putting out wonderful bottles.
+The mass-produced stuff of the Communist era tarnished olaszrizling’s reputation for decades, but Balaton winemakers are once again putting out wonderful bottles.
 Especially renowned is the olaszrizling of Csopak.